Physical Therapy Guide to Cerebral Palsy

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who have cerebral palsy.

-During your first visit with the physical therapist, be prepared to describe symptoms in as much detail as possible, identify what makes the symptoms worse or better, and discuss your goals.
+- Be prepared to describe symptoms in as much detail as possible, identify what makes the symptoms worse or better, and discuss your goals.

 The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for a visit with their health care provider.